yazdan/caas/README.md

-nginx-fpm-drupal
+Simple Drupal as a Service using Docker and fig
 ===================

-This repo contains a recipe for making a [Docker](http://docker.io) container for Drupal, using Linux, Nginx, php-apc, php-fpm.
+This repo contains a simple way to host and serve drupal as a service using docker and fig.
-To build, make sure you have Docker [installed](http://www.docker.io/gettingstarted/),